watterott/HDMI-Adapter/docu/FAQ.md

 ```

-## The touchpanel/mouse is not working under Kodi/XBMC?
+## Why the touchpanel/mouse is not working under Kodi/XBMC?
 Kodi needs access to the input devices and this can be done by creating the following rule.
 The mouse device also has to use screen coordinates: [serial command *ATS6=8*](https://github.com/watterott/HDMI-Display/tree/master/software#touchpanel-orientation).
 Open/create *99-input.rules*